Physical Media Vs Digital Media

 Heck, could you imagine trying to stream 8K?

-Viewers are already embracing streaming as their primary access point, and if the current trend continues, it could lead to it becoming the only access point.
+Now that’s not to say that this couldn’t also happen sooner than we think either since it seems like more people are already embracing streaming as their primary way they watch content — and if the current trend continues, it could lead to it becoming the only way to down the road.

-What that means in terms of our entertainment culture as a whole remains to be seen, but it certainly seems like we are currently heading that way.
+What that means in terms of our entertainment culture as a whole remains to be seen, but it certainly seems like we are currently heading that way in my opinion.

 Final Thoughts